Unternavigation

 Integration Handicap (formerly SAEB) and the Conference of the Umbrella Organisations for Disability Assistance (DOK)

 Integration Handicap, previously known as the Swiss Working Group for the Integration of the Disabled (SAEB), was founded in 1951 on the initiative of Pro Infirmis.
-It acts as an umbrella organization for disability organisations and authorities committed to the professional integration of the disabled.
+It acts as an umbrella organization for disability organisations and authorities committed to the professional integration of people with disabilities.
 Furthermore, the Conference of the Umbrella Organisations for Disability Assistance (DOK) considers itself to be a forum for all organisations related to private disability assistance and self-help.

 Literatur / Bibliographie / Bibliografia / References: Fracheboud Virginie (2014), L'introduction de l'assurance invalidité en Suisse (1944-1960): tensions au coeur de l'Etat social, Lausanne ; Froidevaux Bernard (1998), Chronique de l’ASI 1930-1997 et des sections romandes, La Chaux-de-Fonds.